And here’s what happened.

-So, pads and tampons became mainstream in the 1960s and 70s, but women have been crafting their own menstrual pads since forever, using natural products like papyrus, paper and buffalo skin (I KNOW!!).
+So, pads and tampons became mainstream in the 1960s and 70s, but women have been crafting their own menstrual pads since forever, using natural products like papyrus, paper and buffalo skin.
 But also, back then women spent most of their fertile years pregnant and lactating – which meant no periods! – and if you have five or six kids, that’s 10 years of your menstrual life.
 So periods were not a regular occurrence every month, like we experience it today.
-Honestly guys, mind-blowing because I had never actually stoped to think about this.
+That’s just mind-blowing to me because I had never actually stoped to think about all of this.

-In 1929 the tampon was created, allowing women to do all kinds of physical activities (hoorayyy),but they were mostly used by married women, because nobody wanted a tampon to break a girl’s hymen, right? and virginity was extremely valued back then, but by the time the 1980s rolled around all women embraced tampons and they were fierce, flirty and thriving! – but the topic was still a taboo.
+In 1929 the tampon was created, allowing women to do all kinds of physical activities (hoorayyy),but they were mostly used by married women, because nobody wanted a tampon to break a girl’s hymen, right? and virginity was extremely valued back then.
+By the time the 1980s rolled around all women embraced tampons and they were fierce, flirty and thriving – but the topic was still a taboo.
 The greater culture still wanted to pretend women didn’t bleed – Courtney Cox said the word “period” for the first time on TV in 1985.
-Whaaaaat.
+Crazy, eh.

 So now we’re here.
 And I am very, very grateful for all these innovations that came before me because I can’t even begin to imagine how I would be able to deal with all my bloody garments had I been a young lady in the 1800s.
-I’ve always suffered from menstrual cramps- although it’s gotten better over time- and that’s no fun.
+I’ve always suffered from very uncomfortable menstrual cramps- although it’s gotten better over time.
 Over the years I’ve became increasingly annoyed at my periods.
 I’ve used pads most of my life because I’m paranoid and I convinced myself I would get toxic shock syndrome if I were tampons.
-So every time I did wear them I’d be hyper aware all the time, so not to have them in for too long and then die (hm..dramatic?).
-So that was too much extra worry for me and I’d just go for pads instead.
 But then pads became very uncomfortable and always made me feel like I needed to constantly shower.

 Enters the menstrual cup.
 I was skeptical at first – and also a bit scared.
 I spent the next several months flirting with the ida of getting one and doing extensive research on how to approach the thing.
 I watched videos upon videos online and although the experience sounded terrifying and very complicated, pretty much everyone recommended it, so I thought how bad can it actually be, right?
 Then I learned the cup is a much more environmentally friendly option, and it’s actually a lot easier to just have it available whenever I need it.
 Also by switching to the cup I would save a considerable amount of money.
 Eventually I realised I just had to give it a try.
 After all, I had nothing to lose.